WICG/compression-dictionary-transport/README.md

 For dictionaries and resources that are same-origin as the document, no additional requirements exist as both are CORS-readable from the document context.
 For navigation requests, their resource is by definition same-origin as the document their response will eventually commit.
 As a result, the dictionaries that match their URL pattern are similarly same-origin.

 For dictionaries and resources served from a different origin than the document, they must be CORS-readable from the document origin. e.g. `Access-Control-Allow-Origin: <document origin or *>`.
+This means that any crossorigin content that is fetched in `no-cors` mode by default must enable CORS-fetching (usually with the `crossorigin` attribute).

 When sending a CORS request with an available dictionary, a browser should only include the `sec-available-dictionary:` header if it is also sending the `sec-fetch-mode:` header so a CORS-readable decision can be made on the server before responding.

 In order to prevent sending dictionary-compressed responses that the client will not be able to process, when a server receives a request with `sec-fetch-mode: cors` as well as a `sec-available-dictionary:` dictionary, it should only use the dictionary if the response includes a `Access-Control-Allow-Origin:` response header that includes the origin of the page the request was made from.
 Either by virtue of `Access-Control-Allow-Origin: *` covering all origins or if `Access-Control-Allow-Origin:` includes the origin in the `origin:` or `referer:` request header.
 If there is no `origin:` or `referer:` request header and `Access-Control-Allow-Origin:` is not `*` then the dictionary should not be used.

 To discourage encoding user-specific private information into the dictionaries, any out-of-band dictionaries fetched using a `<link>` will be uncredentialed fetches.

+These protections against compressing opaque resources make [CORB](https://github.com/whatwg/fetch/issues/681) and [ORB](https://github.com/annevk/orb) considerations unnecessary as they are specific to protecting opaque resources.

 ### Fingerprinting
 The existence of a dictionary is effectively a cookie for any requests that match it and should be treated as such: